kakasnest/Anime-Look-Up/README.md

 ## API

 I used the [Jikan](https://jikan.moe/) API to get the listable data on the site.
-Right now the application only loads 5 sites of data, which will be loaded right after you visit the page.
+Right now the application only loads 5 pages of data, which will be loaded right after you visit the page.
 Jikan uses the data of MyAnimeList.

 ## Structure